tjungbauer/helm-charts/charts/compliance-operator-full-stack/README.md

 ## Dependencies

-This charts has the following dependencies:
+This chart has the following dependencies:

 | Repository | Name | Version |
 |------------|------|---------|